pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/README.md

 ![](/assets/4a.png)

 If you wish to share TDM software through the OpenMinTeD platform, you must

 * provide access to an executable of the software in one of the ways specified in the next sections, and

 * register the software in the OpenMinTeD registry with a metadata record compliant with the  [OMTD-SHARE schema](/guidelines_for_providers_of_sw_resources/recommended_schema_for_sw_resources.md), at least at the minimal level.

-Furthermore, to ensure that your components are interoperable with components implemented with other frameworks or technologies and can thus can be used in “mixed” workflows, they must either support \(i.e. produce & consume\) data in [XML Metadata Interchange \(XMI\)](http://www.omg.org/spec/XMI/) format or you should provide appropriate readers and writers for converting XMI messages from and to the components’ format.
+Furthermore, to ensure that your components are interoperable with components implemented with other frameworks or technologies and can thus can be used in “mixed” workflows, they must either support \(i.e. produce & consume\) data in [XML Metadata Interchange \(XMI\)](http://www.omg.org/spec/XMI/) format\[^1\] or you should provide appropriate readers and writers for converting XMI messages from and to the components’ format.

+\[^1\]: As also happens in the UIMA framework.